ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 Only the file attributes f1'...f4', t1'...t3' can be set or cleared.
 The interface attributes f5'...f8' are always 0.

-This routine first sets the attributes specified in D, then clears those attributes specified in E, i.e. E has priority.
+This routine first sets the attributes specified in D, then clears those attributes specified in E, ie. E has priority.

 #### ENTRY CONDITIONS